Notice of Privacy Practices

 - Treatment and Care Management.
-We may use and disclose health information about you to facilitate treatment provided to you by VNSNY and other health care providers.
+We may use and disclose health information about you to facilitate treatment provided to you by VNSNY and coordinate and manage your care with other health care providers.
 For example, your VNSNY clinician may discuss your health condition with your doctor to plan the clinical services you receive at home.
 We may also leave protected health information in your home for the purpose of keeping other caregivers informed of needed information.

-- Payment.
-We may use and disclose health information about you for our own payment purposes and to assist in the payment activities of other health care providers.
-Our payment activities include: determining your eligibility for benefits and obtaining payment from insurers that may be responsible for providing coverage to you, including Federal and State entities.
+- We may use and disclose health information about you for our own payment purposes and to assist in the payment activities of other health care providers.
+Our payment activities include, without limitation, determining your eligibility for benefits and obtaining payment from insurers that may be responsible for providing coverage to you, including Federal and State entities.

 - Health Care Operations.
-We may use and disclose health information about you to carry out health care operations, which includes care management, quality improvement activities, evaluating our own performance and resolving any complaints or grievances you may have.
+We may use and disclose health information about you to support functions of VNSNY, related to treatment and payment, which include, without limitation, care management, quality improvement activities, evaluating our own performance and resolving any complaints or grievances you may have.
 We may also use and disclose your health information to assist other health care providers in performing health care operations.

-- Uses and Disclosures Without Your Consent or Authorization.
+2. Uses and Disclosures without Your Consent or Authorization.
 VNSNY may use and disclose your health information without your specific written authorization for the following purposes:

 - As required by law.
-We may use and disclose your health information as required by state, federal or local law.
+We may use and disclose your health information as required by state, federal and local law.

 - Health oversight activities.
-We may disclose your health information to health oversight agencies for activities authorized by law such as audits, investigations, inspections and licensing surveys.
+We may disclose your health information to federal or state health oversight agencies for activities authorized by law such as audits, investigations, inspections and licensing surveys.